hteeyeoh/GenAIExamples/ProductivitySuite/README.md

 - Code Generation: Boost your coding productivity with our code generation feature.
 Simply provide a description of the functionality you require, and the application will generate the corresponding code snippets, saving you valuable time and effort.

 - User Context Management: Maintain a seamless workflow by managing your user's context within the application.
 Our context management system keeps track of your documents and chat history, allowing for personalized experiences.

+Refer to the [Xeon Guide](./docker/xeon/README.md) for more instructions on building docker images from source and running the application.